Full-Atom Peptide Design with Geometric Latent Diffusion: Related Work

 \section{Related Work}

 \textbf{Peptide Design}~ Conventional methods directly sample residues~\citep{bhardwaj2016accurate} or building blocks from libraries containing small fragments of proteins~\citep{hosseinzadeh2021anchor, swanson2022tertiary, cao2022design, bryant2022evobind}, with guidance from delicate physical energy functions~\citep{alford2017rosetta}.
 These methods are time-consuming and easy to be trapped by local optimum.
-Recent advances with deep generative models mainly focuses on target-agnostic 1D language models~\citep{muller2018recurrent}, antimicrobial peptides~\citep{das2021accelerated, wang2022accelerating}, or a subtype of peptides with $\alpha$-helix~\citep{xie2023helixgan, xie12helixdiff}.
-While geometric deep generative models are exhibiting notable potential in other domains of target-specific binder design (\emph{e.g.} small molecules and antibodies), their capability of target-specific peptide design remains unclear due to a lack of benchmark, which is the first problem we tackle in this paper.
+Recent advances with deep generative models mainly focuses on target-agnostic 1D language models~\citep{muller2018recurrent}, antimicrobial peptides~\citep{das2021accelerated, wang2022accelerating}, or a subtype of peptides with $\alpha$-helix~\citep{xie2023helixgan, xie2024helixdiff}.
+While geometric deep generative models are exhibiting notable potential in other domains of target-specific binder design (\emph{e.g.} antibodies), their capability of target-specific peptide design remains unclear, which is the first problem we answer in this paper.
+Other contemporary work includes peptide design algorithms with flow matching frameworks~\citep{lifull, linppflow}.